ManlyThe Locals' Guide

 Store Beach

 Tucked inside North Head and only reachable by kayak or small boat.
 No road, no path, no shops, no problem.
-White sand, no crowds, and one of the last little penguin colonies on mainland Sydney nests in the dunes (the beach is closed dusk to dawn during breeding season, July–February).
+White sand, no crowds, and one of the last little penguin colonies on mainland Sydney nests in the dunes (the beach is closed dusk to dawn during breeding season, July to February).

 Manly Kayak Centre